Active Health Team

 Growing up, Hayley kept busy playing football and was exposed to the benefits of physical activity and nutrition.
 She then developed a passion for physiotherapy after spending some time with a physiotherapist in her adolescent years.
 She has keen interests in Women’s health and adolescent athletes.

-In her spare time, Hayley enjoys staying physically active in any way possible, teaching reformer Pilates, and baking.
+In her spare time, Hayley enjoys staying physically active in any way possible, teaching reformer Pilates, and hosting a run club with FEMMI.”

 Hayley enjoys empowering clients of all ages during their injury rehabilitation to manage and return to their full function.